Strategic Demilitarization in Sri Lanka: Paradoxes and Trajectories

 Source: Maritime Boundaries Geodatabase, Flanders Marine Institute.

-Although Sri Lanka does not operate a blue water Navy, its Maritime Search and Rescue Region is 27 times that of its landmass, extending to 1,738,062.24 km2, and cannot be easily monitored with current naval capabilities.
-Therefore, cooperation with neighboring India, with its three-dimensional blue-water capability, is crucial for maritime security.
-As an example, the recent fire on Sri Lanka’s MT New Diamond Tanker, which occurred within its Maritime Search and Rescue Region, was extinguished with the help of the Indian navy.
+Although Sri Lanka does not operate a blue water Navy, its Maritime Search and Rescue Region is 27 times that of its land mass, extending to 1,738,062.24 km2, and cannot be easily monitored with current naval capabilities.
+Therefore, cooperation with neighboring India, with its three-dimensional blue water capability, is crucial for maritime security.

 To complicate matters, Sri Lanka’s relationship with India has been a bumpy one due to Indian involvement in its civil war.
 Ever since, frictions such as the Indo-Lanka Accords, India’s international voting behavior in the United Nations, Indian interference in Sri Lanka’s domestic affairs, and Palk Strait fishing issues have only continued to sour relations.
-As a result, today, there are frequent naval confrontations between the countries that require the cooperation of both navies.
-Instead, these issues strengthen those within Sri Lanka who are pushing the militarization narrative in the Northern Provinces.
+While the mitigation of such issues requires cooperation between both navies and coastguards, instead, these issues strengthen those within Sri Lanka who are pushing the militarization narrative in the Northern Provinces.

 The Call for Demilitarization